command7/SQL_SQL_ETL_Airflow/README.md

 in *Redshift* using _COPY_ command which copies data in a parallel fashion.
 * Using *SQL*, data is extracted from these staging tables, transformed to match the STAR schema design and loaded into appropriate fact and dimension tables.
+* After the ETL process, data integrity is verified by querying the fact and dimension tables for _number of records_.
 * The entire workflow is automated and executed in a particular order to prevent data discrepancies using `Apache Airflow`.
 * The order of execution is as follows
 ![Order of workflow execution](https://github.com/command7/SQL_SQL_ETL_Airflow/blob/master/Images/workflow_sequence.png)